 Public sector staff often lack the expertise and time needed to take on integrated energy projects.
 Unlike many of their private-sector counterparts, local governments manage diverse portfolios, with applications, scales and reliability requirements that often demand custom-engineered solutions.

 The Energy Concierge subprogram will address these barriers by helping local government staff to assess their desired projects in order to understand and connect with appropriate programs.
-These referrals will cover all program administrators and agencies offering programs in the Bay Area, providing objective information about program options, requirements, and best fit.
+These referrals will cover all program administrators and local goverments offering programs in the Bay Area, providing objective information about program options, requirements, and best fit.
 In addition, the referrals will cover all components of energy systems, including efficiency, fuel-substitution, demand flexibility, thermal and electric storage, grid-integration, microgrids/back-up generation, low-GHG refrigerants, fleet charging and other climate action and resiliency related measures.

 The Energy Roadmapping subprogram will also take a holistic approach to improving energy systems in public buildings, addressing the siloed nature of most current programs.
 This subprogram will provide additional expertise to local governments, helping them to develop roadmaps for meeting all of their local energy goals in a rational and actionable way.